Courier, Express & Parcel (CEP) Market Size

 The global e-commerce market reached a value of USD 13 Trillion in 2021.
 Rapid urbanization across the globe is one of the key factors driving the growth of the market.
 Furthermore, increasing internet penetration and usage of devices, such as smartphones, laptops and tablets to access e-commerce portals, is also providing a boost to the market growth.
 E-commerce enables organizations to conduct business without maintaining a physical presence, thereby minimizing infrastructure, communication and overhead costs.
 Latin America saw USD 85 billion in e-commerce sales in 2021, up 25% from USD 68 billion in 2020.
 The Indian e-commerce market is expected to grow to USD 111.4 billion by 2025, up from USD 46.2 billion in 2020.
 Russia, the UK, and the Philippines saw more than 20% e-commerce sales growth in 2021.

 North America, which includes the United States and Canada as the leading regions in business-to-consumer (B2C) e-commerce sales, accounts for around one-third of digital purchases worldwide.
-The United States accounted for more than 60% of the total e-commerce market in North America in 2020.
-This increase in e-commerce trade over online portals has driven the growth of the global CEP market.
+The increase in e-commerce trade over online portals has driven the growth of the global CEP market.
 The various e-commerce activities, such as online shopping through e-retail portals, are expected to fuel the market growth during the forecast period.
-Despite a difficult year for retail in 2020, every national market saw double-digit e-commerce growth.
-Despite a 3.4% drop in overall retail sales, Latin America experienced incredible growth of 36.7% compared to the previous year.
-Argentina's e-commerce sector grew by 79% in 2020, while Singapore's grew by 71.1%.
+Despite a difficult year for retail during the COVID pandemic, every national market saw double-digit e-commerce growth.

 One of the greatest cross-border e-commerce markets, India and Mexico were in the top five countries in the world.
 With 50 million e-buyers, India is in third place (the high-growth region of Southeast Asia has been triggered by increased logistics and broadband infrastructure), and Mexico is in fifth place with 40 million e-buyers.
 These countries' growing internet users make them great markets for multinational firms to sell into.
 In Hong Kong, Singapore, and Vietnam, cross-border purchases account for 31%, 43% and 55% of online purchases respectively.
 In Australia and New Zealand, 35% of online purchases are imported from outside the region, with 25% of e-purchases from North America and Europe.